Hardware for AI Agents

 When local inference catches up to cloud inference — and it will, for most tasks — the operators already running local infrastructure will have a real advantage.
 The hardware will be paid for.
 The system will be configured.
 The only thing that changes is the model you point it at.

 For most small teams and individuals, this is the right machine.
 It's quiet enough for a bedroom or home office, powerful enough to handle serious production workloads, and priced well for the value it delivers.
-The M4 starts at $599.
-The M4 Pro starts at $1,299.
-For most single-operator deployments, the base M4 is sufficient — step up to the Pro if you're planning to run larger local models or heavier parallel workloads.
+The M4 starts at $599 — but the sweet spot is the $999 configuration: 24GB of unified memory and 512GB of storage.
+That's what we used to build this company, and it handles a full production agent stack without breaking a sweat.
+Step up to the M4 Pro (starting at $1,299) if you're planning to run larger local models or heavier parallel workloads.

 If budget is the primary constraint, a Linux machine or VPS is a workable path.
 We've deployed on both.
 It works.
 It just takes more time to set up and maintain — and you'll want to be comfortable in the terminal before going that route.